drerichards/code-challenge/README.md

 1. How long did you spend on this technical challenge?
 What would you add to your solution if you had more time?
 -----
 I ended up spending about 15 hours altogether on the solution - mostly getting hung up on refactoring before I should have,  react-router's new syntax and trying to implement axios' new library.
 Also spent way more time than I should have making wireframes.
 What can I say - I like visuals :)

+I had plans to add quite a bit more to this app and I plan to do so during this week just so I can work through it myself.
+Right now it fetches data on each page which is extremely inefficient.
+I'd move all those calls and data structuring over to the server and serve the data the way I want it to appear to the client.
+Also, I'd finish up the styling portions.
+Finally, feature-wise, it'd be a lot easier from the user's perspective to search straight from the home screen so I'd probably work on that.

 ******
 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.